David LaFlamme: Life and career

+From 2000, he performed with a reconstituted group under the name David LaFlamme Band that included his third wife, Linda Baker LaFlamme, and original Beautiful Day drummer Val Fuentes.
 After years of legal wrangling over ownership of the band's name, LaFlamme resumed formal use of It's a Beautiful Day when former manager Matthew Katz let the trademark of the name go unrenewed.
-Since 2000, he has been performing with the reconstituted band, which includes his wife Linda Baker LaFlamme and original drummer Val Fuentes.

-He has also appeared on the television shows Frasier, Ellen, and Wings, as a strolling violinist who stands right at the table in a restaurant, playing loudly or annoyingly.
+LaFlamme appeared on the television shows Frasier, Ellen, and Wings, as a strolling violinist who stands right at the table in a restaurant, playing loudly or annoyingly.
+He also contributed to Jefferson Starship's 2008 release, Jefferson's Tree of Liberty.